Brew House Arts provides space and support for people to connect and expand their relationship with the arts.

 Program and Marketing Coordinator

 Brent Nakamoto is a multidisciplinary artist and educator with a background in painting and drawing, printmaking, photography, and book arts.
-He has a BA in Art from UC Santa Barbara and an MFA in Visual Arts from the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.
-He is an adjunct lecturer at Carnegie Mellon University, and has also taught at the Community College of Allegheny County and Pittsburgh Center for Arts & Media.
-He was an artist mentor for the Distillery Emerging Artist Residency in 2021, before joining the Brew House staff.
+He has a BA in Art from UC Santa Barbara and an MFA in Visual Art from the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.
+He has taught at the University of Pittsburgh, Carnegie Mellon University, and the Community College of Allegheny County.
+In 2022, he curated Plain Silk, Uncarved Wood, an exhibition of eight Asian-American artists living in Pittsburgh.
+He is the owner and operator of Almost Perfect Press, a micro-publisher specializing in hand-bound, small-batch publications featuring emerging writers and artists.
+Before joining the Brew House staff, he was exhibited in Lost and Found and was an artist mentor for the 2021-2022 Distillery Emerging Artist Residency.

 History